ryan-d-williams/Talent-Marketplace/README.md

 - Brackets around the first and last position number (ex: ["7769ABC", "1234XYZ", "7890RDW"])
 - The highest preference (#1 preference) as the first number in the list

-You can also use the [FormatPositionNumbers.xlsx](https://github.com/ryan-d-williams/Talent-Marketplace/raw/master/FormatPositionNumbers.xlsx) spreadsheet to do this for you.
+(optional, but helpful) You can also use the [FormatPositionNumbers.xlsx](https://github.com/ryan-d-williams/Talent-Marketplace/raw/master/FormatPositionNumbers.xlsx) spreadsheet to do this for you.
 Just paste your ordered position numbers in the first column, and you can copy the formatted text from the third column.

 <img src="https://github.com/ryan-d-williams/Talent-Marketplace/blob/master/images/format_pos_nums_spreadsheet.png?raw=true">